lahannemann/CBIntegration/README.md

 # CBIntegration

-This project is intended to show the integration between Codebeamer and Github
+This project is intended to show the integration between Codebeamer and Github.

+Update 4/11/24